The Nobel Prize in Literature 1957

 Prize share: 1/1

-Albert Camus made his debut in 1937, but his breakthrough came with the novel The Stranger, published in 1942.
-It concerns the absurdity of life, a theme he returns to in other books, including his philosophical work The Myth of Sisyphus.
-He also worked as a playwright and journalist.
-Because of his friendship with Jean-Paul Sartre, Albert Camus was labeled an existentialist, but he preferred not to be linked with any ideology.
-His last novel, The Fall, was published in 1956, and an unfinished autobiography, The First Man, was published posthumously.
+Albert Camus made his debut in 1937, but his breakthrough came with the novel L’étranger (The Stranger), published in 1942.
+It concerns the absurdity of life, a theme he returns to in other books, including his philosophical work Le mythe de Sisyphe (The Myth of Sisyphus).
+Camus also worked as a playwright and journalist.
+Because of his friendship with Jean-Paul Sartre, Camus was labeled an existentialist, but he preferred not to be linked with any ideology.
+His last novel, La Chute (The Fall), was published in 1956, and an unfinished autobiography, (Le Premier homme) The First Man, was published posthumously.